KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 # CRYPTO
 A new crypto API was introduced in OTP-22.0.
 The main reason for a new API was to use the OpenSSL libcrypto EVP API that enables HW acceleration, if the machine supports it.
 The naming of crypto algorithms is also systemized and now follows the schema in OpenSSL.

-There are parts of the CRYPTO app that are using very old APIs while other parts are using the latest one. ​ It turned out that using the old API in the new way, and still keeping it backwards compatible, was not possible. ​
+There are parts of the CRYPTO app that are using very old APIs while other parts are using the latest one.
+It turned out that using the old API in the new way, and still keeping it backwards compatible, was not possible.

-Therefore the old api is kept for now but it is implemented with new primitives.​ The Old API is deprecated in OTP-23.0 and will be removed in OTP-24.0.​
+Therefore the old api is kept for now but it is implemented with new primitives.
+The Old API is deprecated in OTP-23.0 and will be removed in OTP-24.0.